 Everything To Know About TikTok, The App That’s Everywhere On The Internet | Think | NBC News

 What parents should watch out for

-TikTok has high entertainment value because content are short and trendy – perfect for an audience with a short attention span.
+TikTok has high entertainment value because content are short and trendy – perfect for audiences with a short attention span.
 Meanwhile, content creation is literally at the palm of their hands.
 Shooting and editing are fast and easy on smartphones.
 Aside from issues with time management, parents should supervise their kids’ TikTok use because of the following:

 - Profanity and mature content.
 Popular songs can be synched with the videos easily.
 However, the songs are not screened for explicit or sexual language.
 This can be problematic for young users.
 Even the “Restricted Mode” which is supposed to screen out adult content is not foolproof.
 Kids will still be able to view sexual content, explicit language, inappropriate behavior such as bullying, pranks, self-harm themes, intoxication, and the like.

 - Online predators.
-TikTok is also a social media platform which means that users can interact with one another, even collaborate on videos.
+TikTok is also a social media platform which means that users can interact with one another and even collaborate on videos.
 Online predators may take advantage of this feature to “groom” and manipulate vulnerable youth.
 There have been reports of young girls having been propositioned or sent sexually explicit materials.
 Catfishing is also possible since users can hide under fake profiles.